-Ever since I played Blueprints when I was living in San Francisco, I had the idea of writing an article that is specific to games which build and test your spatial skills, awareness, and reasoning.
+Ever since I played Blueprints in San Francisco, I had the idea of writing an article specific to games which build and test spatial skills, awareness, and reasoning.
 One reason I wanted to this is because spatial skills are not my strong suit, and these games help build awareness in this area.
 So, behold –

 1 – Blueprints (Ages 14+)

 This is the perfect spatial reasoning game in my opinion.
 It’s interesting, and fun, and there are many layers to the game – it stretches your mind.
 On the one hand, players act as architects and use dice to build small structures that are hidden to other players, given certain parameters; you can build on top of a dice if it is equal or lower value (e.g. a 5 could be placed on a 4).
 Players must also factor in what dice they are using when building as the colored dice score bonus points at the end of each round.

 2 – Fold-It (Ages 8+)

 This is an incredibly fun, challenging, and SUPER SPATIAL game that is perfect for groups.
 It takes about 5 minutes to set up and the pay off is SO MUCH FUN!
 For up to 5 players, each player is given a piece of cloth and gets to “cook” food based on the orders that are coming in (e.g. rearrange their cloth to show what is on the order card).
 The orders have 2, 3, or 4 types of food on them, and the best fastest chef wins- believe me, this not EASY.
 I guarantee you will be amazed at how much fun this is, and the unusual challenge, as we don’t use these ‘cooking’ skills every day.